offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

         failureThreshold: 3
 ```

-In the example above, each of the probes check a HTTP server within the container at port 8080 but at different paths.
+In the example above, each of the probes check an HTTP server within the container at port 8080 but at different paths.
 The field ...

  * `initialDelaySeconds` is the number of seconds to wait before performing the first probe.
  * `timeoutSeconds` is the number of seconds to wait before timing out.